Clubhouse, privacy and other social media trends to watch in 2021

 As fully public social networks have become more hostile to everyday users, from a surfeit of ads to political and conspiracy posts crowding our timelines, more people are moving activity and interactions that used to happen on Facebook or Twitter to semi-public networks on Slack or Discord, private group chats on WhatsApp, signal or Facebook’s Messenger, and transient communication like Clubhouse and Snapchat or Instagram Stories.
 According to this 2019 study from eMarketer, use of mobile messaging apps is expected to reach 90% of smartphone users worldwide by 2023.

-What does that mean for marketers trying to reach people “where they are” in 2021 and beyond?
+What do these social media trends mean for marketers trying to reach people “where they are” in 2021 and beyond?

 Are you available on message apps?